 - Onglet 5

-Major work is under way at Pie-IX station, including the installation of four elevators as part of the Universal Accessibility project.
-We are also replacing the waterproofing membrane that covers the station’s underground roof, conducting major renovations on the station itself, and doing refurbishment work on Pierre-De Coubertin.
+Major work is being completed at Pie-IX station, including the installation of four elevators as part of the Universal Accessibility project.
+We have also replaced the waterproofing membrane that covers the station’s underground roof, conducted major renovations on the station itself, and done refurbishment work on Pierre-De Coubertin Avenue.

 Duration of the work: October 13, 2020 to December 2022.